wagnerjorge/psda/README.md

 pcorr(polygonal_variables$opp_pts)
 ```

-The construction of symbolic polygonal scatterplot is done through [ggplot2](https://cran.r-project.org/web/packages/ggplot2/vignettes/extending-ggplot2.html) package, including all modification.
+The construction of a symbolic polygonal scatterplot is done through [ggplot2](https://cran.r-project.org/web/packages/ggplot2/vignettes/extending-ggplot2.html) package, including all modification.
 From `pplot` we use a symbolic polygonal variable to plot the scatterplot.
 The graphic is a powerful tool to understand the data, for example, in this case, we can observe a pentagon with a radius greater than all.
 This can indicate outliers.

 ## Visualization
 ```{r scatter}